liflab/beepbeep-3-book/pre-markdown/basic/README.md

     Input 0 of this processor is connected to nothing at ca.uqac.lif.cep.SingleProcessor$OutputPullable.hasNext...

 What happens concretely is that, when a call to `doubler`'s `Pullable` object is made, it turns around to ask for an input event from upstream, and realizes that it has never been told whom to ask (this is what the call to `connect` does).
-Consequently, it throws a `PullableException` alerting the user of that issue.
+Consequently, it throws a <!--\index{PullableException@\texttt{PullableException}} \texttt{PullableException}-->`PullableException`<!--/i--> alerting the user of that issue.
 Notice that this is a *runtime* error; the program still compiles perfectly.

 The second mistake is to **call `pull` on an intermediate processor**.
 In our original example, it would be an error for the user to perform their own pulls on `source`, instead of or in addition to the pulls on `doubler`.
 Consider the same chain of processors as above, but with the loop replaced by the following instructions: